Tariqyahya123/EksWithTerraform/README.md

 - By utiziling the AWS Load Balancer Add-on and ingress resources, it allows for the deployed ALB load balancer to be used by multiple deployment instead of the default EKS behaviour which is that each deployment would have a seperate load balancer.
 This reduces cost significantly.

+- Bastion host instance type is "t2.micro" which is free tier eligible and since bastion hosts don't require much resources, it is a perfect fit.

 &ensp;